Section 3.0 FACULTY STATUS AND EVALUATION

 The primary purpose of student evaluation of faculty shall be to provide data useful in improving instruction and instructional support through self-improvement and staff development.

-Students shall be guaranteed anonymity in the evaluation process.
+a.
+Students shall be guaranteed anonymity in the online evaluation process.

-- A comprehensive summary of data generated by student evaluation will be submitted by the department chairperson, for the department as a whole and without reference to specific classes of individual faculty members, to the appropriate dean, for the purpose of supporting efforts of staff development.
+d.
+A comprehensive summary of data generated by student evaluation will be submitted to the department chairperson, for the department as a whole and without reference to specific classes of individual faculty members, to the appropriate dean, for the purpose of supporting efforts of staff development.

-- The department chairperson shall conference individually with each faculty member concerning the results of each evaluation.
-An example of the form used for this conference is under 22.214.171.124 in this section.
+e.
+The department chairperson shall conference individually with each faculty member concerning the results of each evaluation.

-- The actual instruments completed by students shall be maintained on file for one month after the summary data is distributed to faculty, for the purpose of resolving any challenge to numerical accuracy, after which the original instruments shall be destroyed.
+g.
+The actual instruments completed by students shall be maintained on file for one month after the summary data is distributed to faculty, for the purpose of resolving any challenge to numerical accuracy.
 The summary data for each class shall be maintained on file by the chairperson.

-- Every teacher must be evaluated for four consecutive years in all classes he or she is assigned to teach during the fall semester; however, there shall be an evaluation of spring classes taught by first semester instructors.
+a.
+Every instructor will be evaluated in all classes he or she is assigned to teach during the fall semester.

-- The procedure established by these guidelines is to be considered as minimum requirements.
+b.
+The procedure established by the guidelines is to be considered as minimum requirements.
 Nothing in this document prohibits more frequent evaluations if deemed appropriate by the instructor, departmental chairperson, or administration.

 3.4.3.
 Faculty Evaluation of Departmental Chairperson